diglos/userpatches/README.md

 ## How do I connect to the board?

 You can use SSH or a Monitor + USB keyboard.
-If you don't have a monitor connected you can discover the Nano IP by connecting to your router or using tools like nmap (and use SSH).
+If you don't have a monitor connected you can discover the Nano IP by connecting to your router or using tools like nmap in order to connect though SSH.

 ## How can I log in?